 The Project acknowledges the challenges faced in restoring the degraded forested areas mainly from livestock grazing of planted trees seedlings.
 A tree planting strategy has been developed with the objective of increasing the survival rate of the planted trees.
-The locations for tree planting will be identified using satellite imagery.
+The locations for tree planting sites were identified using satellite imagery and seedling distribution in the target areas currently ongoing.